BMS2012 : Clinical Immunology and Viral Pathogens

 - Module Leader(s): Dr Debra Bevitt

-- Lecturer: Dr Simon Whitehall, Professor Jane Calvert, Dr Robert Yeo, Dr Beth Lawry, Dr Christopher Bacon, Dr Andrew Gennery, Professor Robert Hirt, Professor John Kirby
+- Lecturer: Prof. Jane Calvert, Dr Robert Yeo, Dr Vanessa Armstrong, Dr Christopher Bacon, Dr Andrew Gennery, Professor Robert Hirt, Professor John Kirby, Dr Simon Whitehall

 - Teaching Location: Newcastle City Campus